27 Traditional Purim Food Ideas for 2026

 27. Moscato Sangria

-As a festival, Purim is one of celebration, joy and generosity.
-Wine plays a symbolic role in observing these themes, and the obligation to drink is taken very seriously.
 Many communities believe that when we drink, we are encouraged to see the humanity in others, which fosters a sense of empathy.
-To enhance your Purim food and drink spread, try this vibrant Moscato sangria.
+To play into this while enhancing your Purim food and drink spread, serve a vibrant Moscato sangria.

 A perfect Purim libation, the white wine combines with juicy grapes and berries and is not too strong either.
 Incorporating such a festive beverage is a delightful way to complement your Purim food table and embrace the holiday spirit.